Frequently asked questions

 You must register in order to access the MeClas tool and all supporting information.
 A short description of the Terms of conditions can be downloaded.
 The manual gives an idea on the basic functionalities of MeClas.

-New MeClas video tutorial and Eurometaux guidance on the classification of inorganic UVCB substances for human health hazards is now published.
+New MeClas video intro and video tutorial and Eurometaux guidance on the classification of inorganic UVCB substances for human health hazards is now published.

 MECLAS is freely available to use by metal industry and authorities.
 Reached your maximum number of 5 compositions?

 Find out how to upgrade your account by contacting firstname.lastname@example.org.